LIFTEZ/liftez_app/README.md

-# MEALS_LOGGING_APP
+# LIFTEZ_APP

 # --Tech Stack--
-# Expo Go/React Native
+ Expo Go/React Native
+ Typescript
-# Django Restframework (possibly)
+ Django Restframework (possibly)

 # --Goals--
-# Develop another React Native App with more direction and complete it
-# Create a better way for me to log and track my meals than using the iphone notes app
+ Develop another React Native App with more direction and complete it Create a better way for me to log and track my meals than using the iphone notes app

 # --App features/implementations--
-# 1. Open text like any text editor
+ 1. Open text like any text editor
-# 2. Add/remove/edit entries, each entry opens a text editor
+ 2. Add/remove/edit entries, each entry opens a text editor
-# 3. Store entries locally on my iPhone or backend sorted by date
+ 3. Store entries locally on my iPhone or backend sorted by date
-# 4. Entries allow for lists, descriptions, titles, goal setting, etc much like a jira sprint
+ 4. Entries allow for lists, descriptions, titles, goal setting, etc much like a jira sprint
-# 5. Offload the app so it can be used offline at any given moment
+ 5. Offload the app so it can be used offline at any given moment